Behaviour Policy

 Positive Approaches

-● We primarily use positive responses and consequences are used if the child is unresponsive to the former.
-Strategies for Positive Encouragement
+- Use positive responses and consequences if the child is unresponsive to the former.

 ● Showing others their learning